cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 It should be understood through, that the likelihood depends on the parameters through the observation model, $\mathcal{L}(\vec{\nu},\vec{\mu}) = \mathcal{L}_{\mathcal{M}}(\vec{\mu},\vec{\nu})$.
 Changing the observation model, though it may depend on the same parameters, will also change the likelihood function.

-The likelihood takes the general form:
+The likelihood in combine takes the general form:

 $$ \mathcal{L} =  \mathcal{L}_{\textrm{data}} \cdot \mathcal{L}_{\textrm{constraint}} $$